Palestinian Central Bureau of Statistics

 The Palestinian Central Bureau of Statistics (PCBS; الجهاز المركزي للإحصاء الفلسطيني) is the official statistical institution of Palestine.
-Its main task is to provide credible statistical figures at the national and international levels.
-It is a state institution that provides service to the governmental, non – governmental and private sectors in addition to research institutions and universities.
-It is established as an independent statistical bureau.
+Its main task is to provide credible statistics at the national and international levels.
+It is a state institution that provides service to the governmental, non-governmental and private sectors, in addition to research institutions and universities.
+It was established as an independent statistical bureau in 1993.
 The PCBS publishes the Statistical Yearbook of Palestine and the Jerusalem Statistical Yearbook annually.

 The head office of the agency is in Ein Munjed Quarter, Ramallah.

 Activities

 Besides general statistics, such as the Retail Price Index, the PCBS also carries out special projects.
 It conducted the first Palestinian census in 1997, although Israel prevented the national census team from surveying the population in East Jerusalem.
 In 2007, the second census was carried out.
 In the 2007 census, a limited census was carried out in East Jerusalem.
+The latest census was conducted in 2017.

 Also, the PCBS provided the 2003 "Survey on the Impact of separation Wall on the Location Where it Passed Through".

 The PCBS publishes the Statistical Yearbook of Palestine and the Jerusalem Statistical Yearbook annually.